 Blockchain interoperability represents the characteristic of several blockchain networks to connect and operate together as a whole, despite them having distinct state machines and consensus.

-The state machine is the mechanism that describes what are the changes that are agreed upon inside the network.
+The state machine is the mechanism that describes what the changes that are agreed upon inside the network are.
 That includes transactions, the kind of stored data, account model, or unspent transaction outputs model.

 The state machine is usually the part that most people look into when they hear about a blockchain project.

 The consensus algorithm describes how the network reaches an agreement regarding the state in which a translation is.
 It also includes the incentive layers used to make the network decentralized and permissionless and how it is included.

 The most popular incentive layers built on top of consensus systems are the Proof of Work and the Proof of Stake.

 As there are thousands of existing blockchains out there, there are, of course, thousands of state machines and built consensus algorithms that are more or less similar.
 But although some of the projects come with innovations, they remain obsolete because of the limited use.